onocy/rps/README.md

+# This is a basic javascript application

 ![](p1.png)
 -------------

-This is a basic javascript application.